pearlynne/HealthTrackingAPI/README.md

 - Aggregated statistics of mood ratings in Behavioral Tracking Reports
 ### 4. CRUD Routes<a name="#4-crud-routes"></a>
 **Login**
-- `POST /auth/signup` - Store user with their name, username, email, and encrypted password.
+- *Tested* `POST /auth/signup` - Store user with their name, username, email, and encrypted password.
 	- Return 400 error if email has been used.
-- `POST /auth/login` -  Find the user with the provided email/username.
+- *Tested* `POST /auth/login` -  Find the user with the provided email/username.
 Use bcrypt to compare stored password with the incoming password.
 If they match, generate a JWT token.
 	- Return 400 error if token does not match.
-- `PUT /auth/password` - If the user is logged in, store the incoming password using their userId
+- *Tested* `PUT /auth/password` - If the user is logged in, store the incoming password using their userId.
 	- Return 400 error if request fails
-- `POST /auth/logout`
+- *Tested* `POST /auth/logout`

 **Users**
-- `GET /users` (requires authorization) - returns array of all users (if Healthcare Providers)
+- *Tested* `GET /users` (requires authorization) - returns array of all users (if Healthcare Providers)
-- `GET /users/:id` (requires authentication) - returns user information with provided id
+- *Tested but should verify edge cases*`GET /users/:id` (requires authentication) - returns user information with provided id
-- `PUT /users/:id/provider` (requires authentication) update user’s provider ID
+- *Tested* `PUT /users/:id/provider` (requires authentication) - update user’s provider ID.

 **Reports** (requires authentication): If the user is logged in,
 - `POST /reports` - store report along with their userId.
 - `GET /reports` - returns all reports for their userId.
 If Healthcare Provider, should get array of logs from all patients/users
 - `GET /reports/stats` - returns an aggregated stats of mood rating and symptom tracking.
-If Healthcare Provider, should get array of reports of aggregated stats from all patients/users
+If Healthcare Provider, should get array of reports of aggregated stats from all patients/users.
+If userId is in search params, healthcare providers should get an array
 - `GET /reports/search` - returns reports with that search term.
 If Healthcare Provider, should get array of reports with that search term from all patients/users
 - `GET /reports/:id` - returns the report with the provided id and that has their userId.
 If Healthcare Provider, should get specified report.
 - `PUT /reports/:id` - updates the report with the provided id and that has their userId
 - `DELETE /reports/:id` - deletes report with provided id from specified user.

 **Appointments** (requires authentication): If the user is logged in,
-- `POST /appointments` - stores the appointment information
+- *Testing* `POST /appointments`(requires authorization) -  Healthcare Providers can create and store the appointment information
 - `GET /appointments` - returns all appointments for their userId.
 If Healthcare Provider, should get array of appointments from all patients/users
 - `GET /appointments/:id` - returns the appointment with the provided id and that has their userId.
 If Healthcare Provider, should get specified appointment.
 - `PUT /appointments/:id`(requires authorization) -  Healthcare Providers can update the appointment with the provided id and that has their userId